poenmasem/GetPrivacy/README.md

 - [Audacious](https://audacious-media-player.org/) - Audacious is a free and open-source audio player software with a focus on low resource use, high audio quality, and support for a wide range of audio formats.

 ### Video
-- [MKVToolNix](https://mkvtoolnix.download/) - MKVToolNix is a small collection of tools (mkvmerge, mkvinfo, mkvextract, mkvpropedit and mmg) that allows you to manipulate Matroska (MKV) files in several ways.

-- [Subtitle Edit](https://www.nikse.dk/SubtitleEdit) - Subtitle Edit is an open source subtitle editor and converter which supports 200+ formats.

 - #### Video Editor:
   - [Olive Video Editor](https://www.olivevideoeditor.org/) - Olive is a free non-linear video editor aiming to provide a fully-featured alternative to high-end professional video editing software.